feathersui/feathersui-website/learn/haxe-openfl/button-bar.md

 };
 ```

-> Items in the collection are not required to be simple object literals, like in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+> Items in the collection are _not_ required to be [anonymous structures](https://haxe.org/manual/types-anonymous-structure.html), like in the example above.
+[Class instances](https://haxe.org/manual/types-class-instance.html) are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).

 [Add an event listener](https://books.openfl.org/openfl-developers-guide/handling-events/basics-of-handling-events.html) for [`ButtonBarEvent.ITEM_TRIGGER`](https://api.feathersui.com/current/feathers/events/ButtonBarEvent.html#ITEM_TRIGGER) to perform an action when the user clicks or taps a button.